Early life and career of Barack Obama: Parents' background and meeting

-Barack Hussein Obama, born in Honolulu on August 5, 1961, at the old Kapiolani Maternity and Gynecological Hospital at 1611 Bingham Street (a predecessor of the Kapiʻolani Medical Center for Women and Children at 1319 Punahou Street), was named for his father.
+Barack Hussein Obama II, born in Honolulu on August 4, 1961, at the old Kapiolani Maternity and Gynecological Hospital at 1611 Bingham Street (a predecessor of the Kapiʻolani Medical Center for Women and Children at 1319 Punahou Street), was named for his father.

 The Honolulu Advertiser and the Honolulu Star-Bulletin announced the birth.

 Soon after their son's birth, while Obama's father continued his education at the University of Hawaii, Ann Dunham took the infant to Seattle, Washington, where she took classes at the University of Washington from September 1961 to June 1962.
 She and her son lived in an apartment in the Capitol Hill neighborhood.

 After graduating from the University of Hawaii with a B.A. in economics, Obama, Sr. left the state in June 1962, moving to Cambridge, Massachusetts for graduate study in economics at Harvard University that Autumn.

 Ann Dunham returned with her son to Honolulu and in January 1963 resumed her undergraduate education at the University of Hawaii.
 In January 1964, Dunham filed for divorce, which was not contested.
 Barack Obama, Sr. later graduated from Harvard University with an A.M. in economics and in 1965 returned to Kenya.

 During her first year back at the University of Hawaii, Dunham met Lolo Soetoro.

 He was one year into his American experience, after two semesters on the Manoa campus and a summer on the mainland at Northwestern and the University of Wisconsin, when he encountered Dunham, then an undergraduate interested in anthropology.
 A surveyor from Indonesia, he had come to Honolulu in September 1962 on an East–West Center grant to study at the University of Hawaii.

 He earned a M.A. in geography in June 1964.

 Dunham and Soetoro married on March 15, 1965, on Molokai.
 They returned to Honolulu to live with her son as a family.

 After two one-year extensions of his J-1 visa, Soetoro returned to Indonesia on June 20, 1966.
 Dunham and her son moved in with her parents at their house.
 She continued with her studies, earning a B.A. in anthropology in August 1967, while her son attended kindergarten in 1966–1967 at Noelani Elementary School.

 Indonesia

-In 1967, Obama and his mother moved to Jakarta to rejoin his stepfather.
+In 1967, Obama and his mother moved to Jakarta (known as Djakarta at the time) to rejoin his stepfather.
 The family initially lived in a newly built neighborhood in the Menteng Dalam administrative village of the Tebet subdistrict in South Jakarta for two and a half years, while Soetoro worked on a topographic survey for the Indonesian government.
 From January 1968 to December 1969, Obama's mother taught English and served as an assistant director of the U.S. government-subsidized Indonesia-America Friendship Institute, while Obama attended the Indonesian-language Santo Fransiskus Asisi (St. Francis of Assisi) Catholic School around the corner from their house for 1st, 2nd, and part of 3rd grade.